CYBERGEM777/HIDEAGEM/README.md

 When fiding Gems, the console window will require user input to save Gems to disk, so after you start a Gem find switch over to ComfyUI's console to see what the result was.

-**NOTE:** The hide and find nodes don't handle images with an alpha channel (such as transparent PNGs) properly.
-For now, use HIDEAGEM via the CLI if you need to hide/find Gems in images that have alpha channels.

 ## Building